Relevant Constitutional

 only in

-levying war against them, or in adhering to their enemies, giving them
+levying war against them, or in adhering to their enemies,

 aid and comfort.
-No person shall be convicted of treason unless on the
+No person shall be convicted of treason unless

-testimony of two witnesses to the same overt act, or on confession in
+testimony of two witnesses to the same overt act, or on

 open court.